Lunchbox recipes ideal for heading back to school

 Even if you don’t have children in school, you may be packing lunches for you and/or a spouse.
 Packing appetizing and healthy lunches for both kids and adults can get challenging, especially if there are no means to heat up leftovers.
 Cold sandwiches grow boring quite quickly no matter how they’re made.

-One thing I’ve come to realize with both my own children and watching the elementary students in the lunchroom is that they will eat a lot of things cold, which I always thought had to be warmed up.
+One thing I’ve come to realize with both my own children and watching the elementary students in the lunchroom is that they will eat a lot of things cold that I always thought had to be warmed up.
 I ate my share of cold pizza in college, but that was really my limit.

 Now I see kids happily eating things like quesadillas, taco meat, egg and sausage bites that resemble muffins, rice and of course, pizza slices, pulled from their lunchboxes.
 Their lunch table neighbors are usually looking on with envy.
 My own children have verified that not everything has to be warm to be enjoyed.
 I admit I’m slow to coming around to that thought.